Frequently Asked Questions

 But we do have language in our Bylaws stating that should CFGC ever dissolve, our assets would be transferred to a similar charity doing similar work.

-Probably probably probably it means transferring the assets to a larger or neighboring community foundation who will continue to allow donor funds and grants to operate as usual.
+This probably means transferring the assets to a larger or neighboring community foundation who will continue to allow donor funds and grants to operate as usual.